padalasurendramac/vimeditor/README.md

 Searching  a word in a document:-

-Mode:- escape_mode
+Mode:- Escape_mode

-Step2:- press `/is` is is a word we can replace with
+Step2:- Press `/is` is is a word we can replace with